 What can parents do?

 According to the Centers for Disease Control and Prevention (CDC), teen drivers are nearly four times more likely to be involved in an accident than drivers 20 years and older.
-That is why it is even more important to speak to your youthful driving to help them understand the severe consequences of driving distracted.
-These educational videos and stories share real-life examples of how serious the consequences be.
+That is why it is even more important to speak to your youthful drivers to help them understand the severe consequences of driving distracted.
+Here is more information about distracted driving and how serious the consequences can be.

 What the state of Indiana and federal government are doing?